astrorama/SourceXtractorPlusPlus/doc/src/Measurements.rst

 ============

 Once sources have been detected and deblended, they enter the measurement phase.
-|SExtractor++| performs three categories of measurements: isophotal, full, and model-fitting.
+|SExtractor++| performs three categories of measurements: isophotal, aperture, and model-fitting.

 .. _isophotal_measurements:

-Isophotal
+Isophotal measurements

 Full